 The definition of fleet management software is, in effect, a large database of information – a place that you can store records of everything and anything to with your fleet.
 Such records can include:

-Drivers and related compliance documents – insurance, licences, tax
+- Drivers and related compliance documents – insurance, licenses and tax

 Telematics and GPS tracking systems

-What are telematics and GPS tracking systems?
 These systems are more about dots that are moving on a map rather than the rows and columns in a database.
-They send data from devices (black boxes) installed in the vehicle itself, to primarily track the location and performance of the vehicle, and the behaviour of the driver.
+They send data from devices (black boxes) installed in the vehicle itself, to primarily track the location and performance of the vehicle, and the behavior of the driver.